opnfv/barometer/docs/release/userguide/feature.userguide.rst

  update to the shared library path is not persistant (i.e. it will not survive a reboot).

+.. note:: Plugin initialization time depends on read interval.
+It requires 5 read cycles to set up internal buffers and states.
+During that time no statistics are submitted.
+Also if plugin is running and the number of DPDK ports is increased, internal buffers are resized.
+That requires 3 read cycles and no port statistics are submitted in that time.

 DPDK events plugin
 ^^^^^^^^^^^^^^^^^^^^^^
 Repo: https://github.com/collectd/collectd